Skip to Content

 Getting Rid of Detergent From Your Electric Pressure Washer

-Tip: If your electric pressure washer has a removable detergent reservoir you can detach it and rinse it thoroughly under running water to make sure there isn’t any detergent or soap left inside the reservoir.
+Tip: If your electric pressure washer has a removable detergent reservoir, you can detach it and rinse it thoroughly under running water to ensure no detergent or soap is left inside the reservoir.

 Remove All the Lines and Hoses from the Electric Pressure Washer Unit